Explore First, Exploit Next: The True Shape of Regret in Bandit Problems: The fundamental inequality, and re-derivation of earlier lower bounds.

 where $\lambda$ denotes the Lebesgue measure on $[0,1]$.

-\begin{rema} Equation~\eqref{eq:repr} actually reveals that the distributions $\P_\nu$ should be indexed as well by the considered strategy $\psi$.
-Because the important element in the proofs will be the dependency on $\nu$ (we will replace $\nu$ by alternative bandit problems $\nu'$), we drop the dependency on $\psi$ in the notation for the underlying probability measures.
-Note that a similar choice was made for the numbers of times $N_a(T)$ arms are pulled: we insist on the dependency on the arm $a$ and the time horizon $T$, but not on the strategy $\psi$. \end{rema}
+\begin{rema} Equation~\eqref{eq:repr} actually reveals that the distributions $\P_{\unu}$ should be indexed as well by the considered strategy $\psi$.
+Because the important element in the proofs will be the dependency on $\unu$ (we will replace $\unu$ by alternative bandit problems $\unu'$), we drop the dependency on $\psi$ in the notation for the underlying probability measures.
+This will not come at the cost of clarity as virtually all events $A_\psi$ and random variables $Z_\psi$ that will be considered will depend on $\psi$: we will almost always deal with probabilities of the form $\P_{\unu}(A_\psi)$ or expectations of the form $\E_{\unu}[Z_\psi]$. \end{rema}